Try this powerful question-storming technique to enhance creative problem-solving

-“The important thing is not to stop questioning.”
+Albert Einstein said, “The important thing is not to stop questioning.”
 Question-storming is collaboration tool for teams.

 * This process is adapted from The Right Question Institute with permission under their (cc) creative commons licence.
 Question-storming 50 questions was inspired by Hal Gregersen, co-author of the Innovators DNA.